tidepool-org/development/docs/docs/README.md

 With suitable modification, one may install the service on another Kubernetes platform.
 However, that is not contained in the scope of this document.

 ## TL;DR
+These compressed instructions presume that you can figure out how to edit the `values.yaml` file. :)

   ```bash
   git clone git@github.com:tidepool-org/development.git